 - Cancel the new UNRWA curriculum, which incorporate principles of Jihad, martyrdom and an “right of return” by force of arms, in UN schools which are supposed to promote the UNRWA slogan of “Peace Starts Here.”

-- Cease paramilitary training in all UNRWA schools.
-Should UNRWA, as a UN agency, not demonstrate a renewed commitment to UN principles to “peace education”? (“UNRWA should demonstrate commitment to UN principles for “peace education”. “)
+- Cease paramilitary training in all UNRWA schools UNRWA should demonstrate commitment to UN principles for “peace education”.

 - Insist that UNRWA dismiss employees who are affiliated with Hamas, in accordance with laws on the books in Western nations, which forbid aid to any agency that employs members of a terrorist organization.

-- Since UNRWA has recently hired a “youth ambassador” Mohammad Assaf, to travel the world and encourage insurrection and violence, would this not be the appropriate time for donor nations to ask that UNRWA cancel that contract with a harbinger of war?
-This needs rework — something like:
+- Insist that UNRWA cancel its contract with “youth ambassador” Mohammad Assaf to travel the world encouraging violence.
+Would this not be the appropriate time for donor nations to ask that UNRWA cancel that contract with a harbinger of war?

 The Center for Near East Policy Research seeks sponsorship to conduct UNRWA policy reform briefings at those legislative bodies that donate to UNRWA.
 Our UNRWA policy experts are as follows: